Seiya Suzuki Player Props: Cubs vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 27th-ranked team ERA among all MLB pitching staffs (4.86).
+- The Nationals have the 27th-ranked team ERA across all league pitching staffs (4.86).

 © 2023 Data Skrive.
 All rights reserved.